Pagination

 steps:

-- name: RetrieveTickets
+- name: GetItems

-description: Retrieve a list of tickets with page-based pagination
+description: Retrieve items with page-based pagination

 type: rest

-endpoint: "{{%BASE_URL%}}/v2/tickets"
+endpoint: "{{%BASE_URL%}}/items"

 http_method: GET